 Business with Outside Entities

 Rates for external users will need to be appropriately costed to account for the full costs of the goods/services.
 The rates may include an application of a surcharge beyond the cost recovery, including overhead fees, and take into account the existing market rate for the same or similar goods or services.
 The surcharge represents an additional fee in excess of the cost of the service.
 For example, unlike breakeven only rates applicable to internal users, external price can be “market-based” with sensitivity to the Business Community.
-The surcharge may be used by the EBA to fund equipment replacement, cover administrative overhead, federally unallowed costs, and re-investment into EBA operations.
+The surcharge may be used by the FSEA to fund equipment replacement, cover administrative overhead, federally unallowed costs, and re-investment into FSEA operations.

 It is good business practice to establish formal agreements/purchase orders for external customer usage.
 This will address agreed-upon pricing and payment terms, any risk management issues, especially if non-UF personnel will be on-site (e.g., using equipment in facility), address potential data security concerns, and other legal protections.
 Contact the UF General Counsel for questions regarding revenue agreements.